clarin-eric/ieee-metadata-hackathon/README.md

 Part of the IEEE Workshop on Big Data Metadata and Management (BDGMM 2018) taking place in Berlin, Mar 19-20, 2018 in conjunction with [RDA Plenary 11](https://www.rd-alliance.org/plenaries/rda-eleventh-plenary-meeting-berlin-germany).

-The information on this page is not yet complete.
-More will be added soon, so please check back regularly to find more details, examples and resources.
+**The information on this page is not yet complete!** More will be added soon, so please check back regularly to find more details, examples and resources.

 ## Background